 Grant County Lake Quality

-Wisconsin, 3 lakes, average grade D (Poor)
+Wisconsin, 3 lakes, average grade D (Nutrient-rich)

 Only 3 lakes in Grant County carry an active grade.
 The county-level summary is therefore representative of those specific lakes, not necessarily of every water body in the county.
 On average, Grant County lakes grade D, with phosphorus loading and reduced clarity showing up across most of the dataset.